Lea

 In

-her role as Commissioner, Lea co-chairs a national advanced nuclear
+her role as Commissioner, Lea serves on the national board and

-leadership positions as Vice President of the Western Conference of
+as Vice President of the Western Conference of Public

-the Western Interconnection Regional Advisory Body (WIRAB), which works
+Regional Advisory Body (WIRAB), which works on regional interconnection

 Lea has been recognized as the 2022 U.S Hispanic Chamber Business Woman of the Year, the 2021 Most Influential Woman in Arizona Business by AZ Big Media, a 2025 Woman Achiever in Arizona, and a member of Arizona’s Power 50 by the Arizona Capitol Times, among several other awards.
-Additionally, Lea serves on the Advisory board for Carondelet Health network which operates hospitals in Southern Arizona.
+Additionally, Lea serves on the Advisory board for Carondelet Health network which operates hospitals in Southern Arizona and serves on the Arizona Judicial Council.
 She lives in Tucson with her husband and 2 children.

 | |